*Some Exclusions Apply*

 Blackberry Wine Recipe

-How to Make Blackberry Wine Makes 1 Gallon
+How to Make Blackberry Wine Makes 5 gallons 20 pounds blackberries

 Follow these 10 easy steps to Making Wine.

 Step 3: Sanitize all equipment and utensils with Potassium Metabisulfite solution.
-See instructions below for making a sanitizing solution.
+See below for directions on making your Sulfite Sanitizing Solution

 Step 5: Cover the fermenter and wait 24 hours.
 During this time, the Campden Tablets are sterilizing the juice with a mild sulfur gas.
 During the 24 hours, the sulfur gas leaves the container making it safe to add the wine yeast.